ncdai/ncdai/README.md

 Hi 👋 My name is Nguyen Chanh Dai
 =================================

-Senior Frontend Developer at Simplamo and Founder of ZaDark
+Senior Frontend Developer at Simplamo / Founder of ZaDark
 -------------------------

 I am a guy passionate about software creativity.